kirk86/devdotfiles/README.md

-# Quick dev server setup for ubuntu, arch linux and eventually OS X
+# Quick dev environment setup for ubuntu, arch linux and eventually OS X

 If you have access to some server or vm with only the bare minimum and you're looking to quickly have a dev environment without too much